 Day 4: Trek from Paiya (2,730 m) to Pangkoma (2,850 m)

 Today after having breakfast at Paiya, we instantly stroll down to the wooden bridge that proceeds on a tricky trail up to Kari La Pass.
 Subsequently by following the pass along the narrow mountain trail covered by the lush forest of rhododendron and the delightful mountain perspectives of the mountain takes us to the village of Pangkoma.
-Finally, after steeping Pangkoma night will be spent at a lodge in Pangkoma.
+Finally, after steeping, Pangkoma night will be spent at a lodge in Pangkoma.

 Day 5: Trek from Pangkoma (2,850 m) to Nigmsa (2,745 m)

-Attending marvelous breakfast with morning wake, subsequently, we pursue the rough trail which undertakes us to the forest entirely paved with rhododendron along proceeding walk ahead through the slopes and edges encountering the south face of Mera Peak steadily lead us to the beautiful and unique village en route.
+Attending fabulous breakfast with morning wake, subsequently, we pursue the rough trail which undertakes us to the forest entirely paved with rhododendron along proceeding walk ahead through the slopes and edges encountering the south face of Mera Peak steadily lead us to the beautiful and unique village en route.
 After that point, strolling downward through zigzag trail covered with the woodland of pine and rhododendron offers Nigmsa.
 This night will be spent differently in a risen and tented camp at Nigmsa.

 Day 6: Trek from Nigmsa (2,745 m) to Chetra River (3,150 m)

 Leaving Nigmsa, the further developed trail gets steep and narrow as we go through the regular mountain trail.
 Ahead the trail rises more competitive comparing to before soon after the entrance to forest segment and the fallen land territory to get to the accessible stream in front.
-As we achieve the stream, we walk straight ahead through the rhododendron forest where fortunate ones can experience multiple rare wild creatures.
-Therefore, walking down to the unique stone cave created by the waterway advances a way till Chetra River.
+As we achieve the stream, we walk straight ahead through the rhododendron forest, where fortunate ones can experience multiple rare wild creatures.
+Therefore, walking down to the unique stone cave created by the waterway advances away till the Chetra River.
 Like the previous day, this night will be spent in a tented camp at Chetrakhola.

 Day 7: Trek from Chetra River (3,150 m) to Kothe (3,600 m)

 Today proceeded walk encounters a standout spot amongst multiple vantage points of the Hinku Valley that presents us the glory of the compelling force of nature.
-Initially, we march ahead through narrow trail covered with a forest of pine and bamboo that safes wild creatures including sloth bear and jungle cat.
+Initially, we march ahead through narrow trail covered with a forest of pine and bamboo that safes wild creatures, including sloth bear and jungle cat.
 In the wake of passing Tashing Dingma, we stop for lunch at one of the teahouses on the course and afterward proceed with the edge of the waterway as far as possible up to Kothe.
 The night will be spent at a hotel in Kothe.

 Day 8: Trek from Kothe (3,600 m) to Tangnang (4,350 m)

 Steadily leaving Kothe, the climb progressively along the edge of the Hinku River leads to Gondishung for having lunch.
-We at that point visit a 200 year-old Lungsumgba Gompa, which is en route to Tangnang.
+We, at that point, visit a 200-year-old Lungsumgba Gompa, which is en route to Tangnang.
 We invest a few hours investigating the monastery there.
 A short stroll from the examined monastery will take us to Tangnang.
-Finally, remaining hours will be utilized to explore landscape views and don’t forget this destination is the superb destination for exploring views of multiple towering peaks including Mera peak too.
+Finally, remaining hours will be utilized to explore landscape views, and don’t forget this destination is the superb destination for exploring views of multiple towering peaks, including Mera peak too.
 This night will be spent at a lodge in Tangnang.